thejackest/COMPX-555-Project-One/README.md

 RunFindAminoAcids takes a contig file input and runs all steps with their respective inputs, outputting them all as it goes
 	e.g. ./RunFindAminoAcids.sh contig00028.txt

+#Issues Found in blasting
+Up until the last few days, we hadnt realised that the TranslateGenes shell script was slightly wrong which was causing our amino acid sequences to match to very few, or very bad values e-score wise.
+This turned out to be due to awk incrementing incorrectly in for loops starting at 0 instead of 1.

+The description of what the final file should contain we interperated as the proteins found in order of best fit to worst followed by the highest e-score most identical amino acid sequence and its respective gene.
+This however meant that most of our final results are based on the same best fit amino acid chain due to this chain scoring the best match of e-score and percent identical for multiple proteins.
+We considered having one amino acid sequence match to one protein however this caused our results to contain missleading scoring.